 The Ins and Outs of a Free Fall Bankruptcy

 How an Illinois debtor can use Chapter 11 to restore its businessBy S.M.
 Oliva | Last updated on January 10, 2023

 - What You Need to Know About Bankruptcy Reorganization Plans

-Always Work With an Experienced Illinois Bankruptcy Attorney
+- Always Work With an Experienced Illinois Bankruptcy Attorney

 Always Work With an Experienced Illinois Bankruptcy AttorneyKeep in mind, preparing and securing approval of a Chapter 11 reorganization plan is not a simple undertaking.
 The creditors retain certain legal rights and may object to the debtor’s plan.
 Indeed, if the business fails to win approval for its plan during its exclusivity window, the debtors—or even a court-appointed trustee—may file a competing reorganization plan.
 This is the inherent risk of a Chapter 11 filing, so if your Illinois business is considering this option, it is imperative you contact and work with a law firm or a qualified Illinois bankruptcy lawyer.
 A bankruptcy attorney may offer legal advice about the bankruptcy process and restructuring distressed companies.
 For more information on this area of law, see our bankruptcy overview.